Subtle Data Crimes: Naively training machine learning algorithms could lead to overly-optimistic results: Abstract

 \section{Abstract}

 While open databases are an important resource in the Deep Learning (DL) era, they are sometimes used "off-label": data published for one task are used for training algorithms for a different one.
 This work aims to highlight that in some cases, this common practice may lead to \emph{biased, overly-optimistic} results.
-We demonstrate this phenomenon for inverse problem solvers and show how their biased performance stems from hidden data preprocessing pipelines.
-We describe two preprocessing pipelines typical of open-access databases and study their effects on three well-established algorithms developed for Magnetic Resonance Imaging (MRI) reconstruction: Compressed Sensing (CS), Dictionary Learning (DictL), and DL.
+We demonstrate this phenomenon for inverse problem solvers and show how their biased performance stems from hidden data processing pipelines.
+We describe two data processing pipelines typical of open-access databases and study their effects on three well-established algorithms developed for Magnetic Resonance Imaging (MRI) reconstruction: Compressed Sensing (CS), Dictionary Learning (DictL), and DL.
 In this large-scale study we performed extensive computations.
-Our results demonstrate that the CS, DictL and DL algorithms yield systematically biased results when na\"ively trained on seemingly-appropriate data: the Normalized Root Mean Square Error (NRMSE) improves consistently with the preprocessing extent, showing an artificial increase of $25\%$-$48\%$ in some cases.
-Since this phenomenon is generally unknown, biased results are sometimes published as state-of-the-art; we refer to that as \emph{subtle inverse crimes}.
-This work hence raises a red flag regarding naïve off-label usage of Big Data and reveals the vulnerability of modern inverse problem solvers to the resulting bias.
+Our results demonstrate that the CS, DictL and DL algorithms yield systematically biased results when naively trained on seemingly-appropriate data: the Normalized Root Mean Square Error (NRMSE) improves consistently with the data processing extent, showing an artificial increase of $25\%$-$48\%$ in some cases.
+Since this phenomenon is generally unknown, biased results are sometimes published as state-of-the-art; we refer to that as \emph{subtle data crimes}.
+This work hence raises a red flag regarding naive off-label usage of Big Data and reveals the vulnerability of modern inverse problem solvers to the resulting bias.